 Average age: 28

 - Course length:

-8 weeks (you must do the full course)
+8 or 9 weeks (you must do the full course)

 - Hours per week:

 24 hours per week (24 x 60 minutes)